Defeated Sanity: Prelude to the Tragedy

 In 2004, Defeated Sanity signed with UK label Grindethic Records to release their full-length debut.
 The album was recorded at Soundforge Studios in Rhauderfehn, Germany.
-The band produced the record and Andreas Hilbert handled the engineering and mastering.
+The band produced the record and Andreas Hilbert engineered and mastered it.
 Prelude to the Tragedy was released in November that same year.
 The album received mixed reviews.
 Diabolical Conquest said, "Prelude to the Tragedy is a gleaming chrome harpoon of immaculate technical death metal, deftly interweaving cryptic riff-tangles with convolutional percussive violence to surprisingly comprehensible and utterly enjoyable results.
 Drum work, relentless in its complexity, enhances both the progressive and barbaric elements of the tracks, nailing ambitious patterns to them with satisfying snare punch, lucid cymbals and expert fills."
-Negative criticism of the album was mostly about the higher technical style of their music.
+Negative criticism of the album dwelled on the higher technical style of their music.
 Lords of Metal said, "This is only interesting for the real die-hard trash (not thrash!) lovers, and mathematicians, of course."
 To promote the album, the band toured during 2005, appearing at Rotterdam Deathfest (an extreme metal festival in The Netherlands), along with bands such as Suffocation, Visceral Bleeding, and Vomit Remnants.